Richie Palacios Preview, Player Props: Cardinals vs. Reds

 Richie Palacios At The Plate

-- Palacios has five doubles, six home runs and five walks while hitting .279.
+- Palacios has five doubles, six home runs and six walks while hitting .267.

-- Palacios will look to extend his five-game hitting streak.
-He's batting .333 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.